Verycoded/Valley-Addons/README.md

 # How to use:

-Download Forge for 1.8.9 minecraft
+Download Forge for 1.8.9 minecraft <br>
-Put the mod into the mods folder
+Put the mod into the mods folder<br>
-/va to open the GUI
+/va to open the GUI<br>

 Enjoy!